chamlin/confdiff/README.md

 # confdiff

-normalize the xml config files so it's easy to diff
+normalize the xml config files so it's easy to diff, for example via

+mvim -d